 |Record June monthly mean (set in 2020)||30 inches lower|

 What is the outlook for future water levels?

-Water levels on Lake Michigan decreased by 1 inch since last month.
-The USACE is projecting that water levels will continue to decrease about 1 inch by July 2021 (see six-month forecast issued for June 2021 below).
-An increase in water levels generally occurs throughout the spring as precipitation and snowmelt typically increase.
-They tend to level off then decrease at the end of the summer and through the fall as temperatures cool, evaporation increases, and wind speeds pick up.
+Water levels on Lake Michigan in June remained within an inch of the average water level in May.
+The USACE is projecting that water levels will rise approximately 1 inch by July (see the water level forecast issued for June 2023 below).
+The increasing water levels are a seasonal occurrence in the spring due to increased snow melt and precipitation and decreased evaporation.
+Decreased evaporation is caused by air temperatures increasing while the water is cool.
+Water levels typically increase through the spring and peak around mid-summer.
 In an average year, water levels vary seasonally by about one foot from a peak in summer to a low in winter, though every year is different.
-You can read more about this as well as other myths on water level fluctuations on this blog.
+You can read more about this as well as other myths about water level fluctuations in this blog.